MoonStorm/FastCrud/README.md

 - Fast pre-computed entity queries
 - A simple Sql builder with alias support is provided, which is very useful when manual SQL queries are unavoidable.
 - A generic T4 template is also provided for convenience.
 Entity domain partitioning and generation can be achieved via separate template configurations.
-Existing POCO entities are also supported which can either be decorated with attributes such as Table, Key and DatabaseGenerated, or can have their mappings programmatically set.
+Code first entities are also supported which can either be decorated with attributes such as Table, Key and DatabaseGenerated, or can have their mappings programmatically set.

 #### Usage:
 - using Dapper.FastCrud